Learn to Ring

 Most change ringing is performed on tower bells, as described in the Change Ringing section of the Central Council of Church Bell Ringers' website.
 The first stage for a beginner is to learn how to handle the bell safely and with sufficient control to be able to adjust its speed and to start and stop it at will.
 An average person with a good tutor should be able to attain this level in a dozen or so individual 30-minute lessons, especially if these can be scheduled as longer sessions and / or several times a week.

-See a bell being rung in slow motion here.
+See a bell being rung 'up' here and being rung in slow motion here.
 Details of gripping the rope are shown here.
 Some find that the tying of the rope after you have finished ringing is one of the earliest difficulties!
 It is demonstrated here.

 Ringing with others